miguelcorralesg/miguelcorralesg.github.io/_pages/about.md

 Hello everyone  and welcome to my personal website :smiley: :v: !

-I am a **Ph.D. student** in Earth Science and Engineering Program specializing in `deep generative modeling` and `uncertainty quantification` for subsurface imaging applications.
+I am a **Ph.D. student** in Earth Science and Engineering Program at King Abdullah University of Science and Technology (KAUST).
+My research focuses on `deep generative modeling` and `uncertainty quantification` for subsurface imaging applications.

 I have demonstrated outstanding academic achievement and am highly collaborative in my research by tackling challenges to bridge deep learning and subsurface imaging.
 My knowledge comprehends `deep learning`, `deep generative modeling`, `uncertainty quantification `, `fluid flow in porous media`, `percolation theory`, and `inverse problems`.